-By signing in and out of the visitor’s book you are agreeing to follow the advice within this leaflet.
+By electronically signing in and out at our reception desk you are agreeing to follow the advice found on this website.
 All visitors must wear the visitor’s badge provided by reception and this must be visible at all times.
 An adult without a badge will be accompanied to the school’s reception to confirm they have signed in.

 Visitors must be accompanied at all times by a member of the school staff.

 If you have ANY concerns about a student’s welfare or wellbeing or have a concern about the behaviour of any adult within the school towards a student:

 Ask a member of staff to contact the Designated Safeguarding Lead, the Headteacher or a member of the Safeguarding team and discuss your concerns without delay.

 Remember it is important to share your concerns even if you are unsure

 The Child Protection Policy is available for you to read, as is the current government guidance: Keeping Children Safe in Education (September 2020)

 - Provide a positive role model to students